PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 name | The name of the attribute. text | the value to match with the result

-## Assert Attribute Not Contain
+## Assert Attribute Not Match

-Asserts that the value of the given attribute of the element not contain the given value.
+Asserts that the value of the given attribute of the element not match the given value.
 When the assert fails, the test is aborted.
 Will return the current value, even if this has been modified after the page has been loaded.

  <p>More exactly, this method will return the value of the property with the given name, if it exists.
 If it does not, then the value of the attribute with the given name is returned.
 If neither exists, null is returned.